imixs/imixs-marty/src/site/markdown/plugins/approverplugin.md

 The ApproverPlugin manages the approver lists of process and space managers and teams

+     org.imixs.marty.plugins.ApproverPlugin

 The result will be stored in the following attributes:

  * namProcessManagerApprovers